 Christopher Plummer for All The Money In The World

 Sam Rockwell for Three Billboards Outside Ebbing, Missouri

 Predicted Win: Willem Dafoe for The Florida Project

 A very good collection of nominations.
 This is perhaps the most unpredictable race so far.
 Rockwell won at the Golden Globes but he’s not a dead cert like Gary Oldman is for Best Actor and I actually think Willem Dafoe might pull through for a career-best performance in The Florida Project.
+My one issue with this list is the inclusion of Richard Jenkins, who although is a brilliant actor and is great in The Shape of Water, I think is overshadowed in the film by Michael Shannon and Michael Stuhlbarg.
 Any of these would be worthy though.
 I’m glad to see Harrelson nominated as I think he is better than Rockwell in their respective film and how ironic for Christopher Plummer to get in considering how late in to post-production he came in.
 Does he have to thank Kevin Spacey for the opportunity to star in the film?!
 As for who else could have been in this list, the only other nominee I’d have liked to have seen is Wes Studi, who is so brilliant in Hostiles, particuarly considering how thinly the character is written and what he manages to do with it.

 Best Supporting Actress